jiy116/departure-time/README.md

 # departure-time

-Find the five closet muni bus stops near you and buses that are arriving at these stops
+Find the muni bus stops near you and buses that are arriving at these stops

 * Date: Nextbus API(support geolocation for stops)
 * Back-end language: Python(limited experience)